Jacob-Sonne/NovelScraper/README.md

 # NovelScraper
+A simple scraper for webnovels.
+It uses the strategy pattern for the scrapers becuase they all have the same purpose but depending on the website they have to scrape the data differently.
+It will automatically choose the correct scraper based on the link provided when you run the scrape because it uses the factory pattern to choose the scraper.
+Possible future improvement is to have the factory automatically look through the scrapers folder and add them to the factory instead of having to add them manually to the scraper_facotory.py file.
 # How to run
 Use the following command to run the script.
 The link has to have an associated scraper in the scraper factory and scraper folder.
 ```